 Students may wish to provide a parent or other person access to their view mid-semester (if applicable) and final transcripted grades via EC Online Services.
 This authorization is not to be considered a FERPA waiver and does not permit the person the student gives access to (listed as the “designated user”) access to the student’s ECLearn account, course schedule, ability to request transcripts or to discuss the student’s academic record with College faculty or staff without the express written permission from the student provided to the Office of the Registrar.

 Final transcripted grades are those final grades submitted by the faculty member at the end of the semester and posted to the student’s transcript.
 Mid-semester grades are used as an advising tool and are not factored into the student’s GPA or posted on the transcript as a part of the student’s official academic record.
-Mid-semester grades submitted by faculty for those students who are eligible for mid-semester grades in the sixth week of the semester.
-The following students are eligible for mid-semester grades:
+Mid-semester grades are submitted by faculty in the sixth week of the semester.

 Students who wish to grant grade access may do so by simply logging in to EC Online Services using your Emmanuel credentials and select the “User Options” tab.